Escape-Technologies/graphql-armor/README.md

 ./install-dev.sh
 ```

 We are using yarn as our package manager.

-You will be able to run command from the root using `yarn workspace @escape.tech/pkg cmd`.
+[We do use the workspaces monorepo setup](https://classic.yarnpkg.com/lang/en/docs/workspaces/).
+Please read the associated documentation and feel free to open issues if you encounter problems when developing on our project!